 research career in the area of inorganic solid-state chemistry at North Carolina State University, in Raleigh, North Carolina.

-Paul currently lives in Holly Springs, North Carolina, with his wife Amy and three children Dylan, Tanner and Alyssa.
+Paul currently lives in Apex, North Carolina, with his wife Amy and three children Dylan, Tanner and Alyssa.